Building a Public-Data RAG System End-to-End

 The core takeaway from this kickoff is straightforward:

-I did not prove that public-data RAG out of the box beats the benchmark in this domain right away.
-I did prove that I can run a full, repeatable RAG cycle and now improve it systematically.
+I did not prove that public-data RAG out of the box beats the benchmark right away.
+I did prove that I can run a full, repeatable RAG cycle on a realistic end-to-end use case and now improve it systematically.

 That is the right starting point for the next experiments.